nikodemus/foolang/README.md

 - [x] Prefix minus
 - [x] Let => bind(var, expr, body)
 - [x] Assign
+- [ ] ?
+Parse into GlobalVariable, LocalVariable, InstanceVariable, MethodParameter,
+      Uppercase is Global.
+      Locals are know to parser.
+      Method parameters are known to parser.
+      -> Rest are instance variables.
+      -> We know which instance variables a method requires immediately after a parse.
+      -> We know if a variable is unbound when @method Foo bar ... is complete.
 - [ ] Return
 - [x] Arrays
 - [ ] Type annotations